-Academy Awards declares AI-generated actors and scripts ineligible
+Academy Awards bans AI-generated actors and scripts from Oscars

 Original: AI-generated actors and scripts are now ineligible for Oscars